uwspstar/FullStack/CSharp/code-effective/readme.md

 - runtime constants can be any type , You must initialize them in a constructor, or you can use an initializer.

 ### Prefer the is or as Operators to Casts
+- If you’re about to convert a type using as, the is check is simply not necessary.
 - The ```is``` operator should be used ```only``` when you cannot convert the type using ```as```.
 Otherwise, it’s simply redundant
 - ```Strong typing``` means you expect the compiler to find type mis-matches in your code.
 - ```Strong typing``` means your applications do not need to perform as much type checking at runtime.